fwhezfwhez/pjx-repo/README.md

 #### 4.2 errorReport
 It provide error report component.It will handle error depending on mode.More refer to https://github.com/fwhezfwhez/errorx

-`cd %your_project%/dep` cd where you want to put db `pjx use errorReport` add db package into your project
+`cd %your_project%/dep` cd where you want to put errorReport `pjx use errorReport` add db package into your project

 ```go